It doesn't matter how well your product page converts. If your checkout page design is leaky, you don't make money.

 - Seeing that somebody else just bought a similar product in real-time

-We’ve talked plenty about how to improve your product page conversion rate.
+We’ve talked plenty about how to improve your product page design.

 Assuming the trigger fires, they’d added the product to their cart.
 Congratulations!